 3. Quick and easy play that can fit any class schedule

 Choose simulations or games that can usually be played in one or two class periods.
 Their open-ended nature allows for playing up to one week if time permits, but after a couple of days you will find that most of the possibilities have been exhausted and continued play will have only limited instructional value.

-4. Tons of valuable follow-up activites
+4. Opportunity for valuable follow-up activities

 Critical thinking skills are developed with thought-provoking debriefing questions.
 Follow-up activities might include an essay comparing the game to what actually occurred in history or a visit to an internet newsgroup on alternative history where the students' questions can be bounced off a group of history professors, students, and aficionados across the world.
 This can be a very valuable form of feedback.
 The simulations can also be used at the end of a unit as a form of alternative assessment to see how well students can apply the skills they have learned to an actual historical problem.

 Another key advantage to this is the cost.
 Everything you need to play simulations can usually be reproduced from the book.
 There is minimal setup and cleanup time required, allowing for maximum role-playing time.

 With the best role-playing simulations, as much as possible, pieces have been kept to a minimum to make cleanup and storage easier and to keep costs down for teachers on a budget.
 The emphasis is on role-playing so that the student can get as much as possible out of their personal learning experience and not get tied up in the mechanics of a complicated rules system.